cfalcondair/wikivoyage_search/README.md

 - 3: Writes the mapping for the wikivoyage data
 - 4: Waits for the elasticsearch image to be up and running and then it will start to write the data to the index.

+To execute query, run:
-- 5: Will query the runninng elasticsearch image (need to pass the query arguments to it) ie. ``source run_5.sh "museums in melbourne"``
+``source run_5.sh "museums in melbourne"``

+This will query the runninng elasticsearch image.
 It will return a list of the top ten most relevant items related to that search.

 What are the 2-3 most common relevance challenges?